Parcel Delivery Industry June 2021 APAC Market Research Report 2020

 3.8 Continued downward PMI Spreads Globally

-4.3.3 Global Parcel Delivery Value and Growth Rate of Trucks & Lorries
+4.3.3 Global Enterprise Session Border Controller (SBC) Value and Growth Rate of Session Capacity: >5000

 5.1 Downstream Market Overview